kalviumcommunity/S82_Vibe_Ventures/README.md

 ### User reviews and ratings:

 This will provide information about places based on high reviews and ratings and their interest.
-This helps the user choose the best places over the world.
+This helps the user choose the best places in the world.

 ## Tech stack

 ### Front-End:

-React.js Dynamic and responsive interface for the user.
+React.js: A dynamic and responsive interface for the user.

 ### Backend:

 For server-side logic and database management using Node.js.

 ### Database:

 Using a combination of either MongoDB or MySQL for storing user information, destinations, and reviews.

 AI and Machine Learning:

-Recommendation engine will use TensorFlow.
+The recommendation engine will use TensorFlow.

 ### APIs:

 Implement APIs for Skyscanner, TripAdvisor, and OpenWeather.

 Why This Project:

-This is to increase the interest for people based on their mood and to revolutionize the travel experience.
+This is to increase the interest of people based on their mood and to revolutionize the travel experience.
 Working on this project will increase the skills in both front-end and back-end.